bluefeet/o-js/doc/Overview.md

 number, commits the changes, creates a git tag, pushes the tag up to origin (GitHub), and updates the `current` branch.

-Once a new release has been made the release needs to be deployed to NPM and Jam:
+Once a new release has been made the release needs to be deployed to NPM:

     grunt publish-npm
-    grunt publish-jam

 ## Media